How I Finally Curbed My Sugar Cravings

 Before I start to feel extra hungry—which is when I'm more prone to reach for sugar—I'm making an effort to eat fiber-filled salads or simple raw vegetables with hummus.
 Noticing that I'm hungry well before I'm ready to eat whatever I can grab allows me to have a healthier, more thought-out meal.
 If I still have cravings for sweets at the end of a healthy meal, I've found that low-calorie hard candy, including MealEnders lozenges, help keep them at bay.

 For me, the struggle with sugar is always about portion control.
 I've realized that eating stuff I love in small quantities takes more willpower than simply resisting altogether, and that extends to sugar.
-That means I've stopped storing my favorites-including chocolate wafers, stroopwafels, hazelnut spread, and ANY cookies whatsoever-to keep from feeling tempted.
+(Check out how to curb your appetite when it feels out of control.)
+That means I've stopped storing my favorites—including chocolate wafers, stroopwafels, hazelnut spread, and ANY cookies whatsoever-to keep from feeling tempted.
 Instead, I keep around some ultra-dark 80 percent chocolate.
 Since I don't love super-dark chocolate, if I'm really craving sweets I can reach for a piece without being tempted to go overboard and eat the entire bar in one sitting.

 While I don't regularly stock my pantry with my "triggers," I also don't deprive myself of a homemade dessert or the comfort of indulging in special sweets I loved as a child.
 And I don't force myself to drink my coffee black either (though I'm trying more natural sweeteners such as coconut sugar and date juice to keep from using processed sugar).
 But I *will* reinstate my daily ice cream habit that starts once the weather warms up just because not depriving myself of things I love keeps me from feeling like I'm really sacrificing it all—which is so much more sustainable.
 (And there's research to back up the need for cheat days, too!)